 My brain is not always rational whenever I sit down to watch Youtube . . .

 "Self-consciousness, however, does hinder the experience of the present.
-It is the one instrument that unplugs all the rest."-Annie Dillard
+It is the instrument that unplugs all the rest." ----Annie Dillard